CrazyCoder613/awesome-vue/README.md

 - [vue-scroll-picker](https://github.com/wan2land/vue-scroll-picker) - A scroll picker component for Vue 2.x.
 Support all gestures of mouse(also wheel) and touch.
 - [vue-fontawesome-picker](https://github.com/zolamk/vue-fontawesome-picker) - a font awesome icon picker component for Vue 2.x.
 - [vue3-scroll-picker](https://github.com/HJ29/vue3-scroll-picker) - A scroll picker component for Vue 3.
+- [vue-wheel-picker](https://github.com/vanishmax/vue-wheel-picker) - Customizable Picker with 3D wheel and all guestures supported for Vue 2.

 ##### Generator